 All the same, it was a fun read.
 There was a certain amount of humor and I’d be open to continuing the series.

 The Deep Wood:

 Again, I enjoyed my time with Ms. Sunshine Walkingstick.
-This isn’t a book of fast paced action, but more of slow developments and strength of character.
+This isn’t a book of fast-paced action, but more of slow developments and strength of character.
 I happen to enjoy that, but if you’re looking for shootouts and car chases, or dramatic clashes of humans versus monster, you’ll be disappointed.

 What I like most is Sunshines voice.
 She’s…Appalachian I suppose is what I’d call it.
-In the first book I struggled a bit with it, but here I quite enjoyed it.
+In the first book, I struggled a bit with it, but here I quite enjoyed it.
 Both the way Roman wrote it and the way Winder voiced it.
 Maybe it just took getting used to.

 While I understood Sunshine had trust issues, I eventually became confused about why she was so unable to recognize Riley’s intentions toward her.
 He’s certainly not hiding his feelings.
-The whole this is starting to stress the bounds of credibility.
+The whole of this is starting to stress the bounds of credibility.
 Similarly, considering the events at the end of the book, I’d have expected to see a bit more stress on his part.